yhoriuchi/projoint/README.md

 ## Code of Conduct

-Please note that the patchwork project is released with a [Contributor Code of Conduct](https://yhoriuchi.github.io/projoint/CODE_OF_CONDUCT.html).
+Please note that this project is released with a [Contributor Code of Conduct](https://yhoriuchi.github.io/projoint/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.